turingschool/curriculum/source/topics/cli.markdown

 ## Hello World

-First create a `bin` directory where we will put the scripts.
-This is just a convention.
-You can put your scripts anywhere, but `bin` is a decent convention.
+Our first step will be to create a directory for this tutorial and a `bin` directory for storing our scripts.
+Creating a `bin` directory is not required, but it is a convention that will help keep the files organized.

 {% terminal %}
 mkdir -p diy-cli
 cd diy-cli
 mkdir bin
+cd bin
 {% endterminal %}

 ### In Ruby